Toaaa/mgh-guide/docs/server-structure/index.md

 # Server File & Folder Structure

-Welcome to the guide for Midnight Ghost Hunt's dedicated server file & folder structure.
+Welcome to the guide for the server's file & folder structure.
 This page helps you understand the important files and folders you’ll need to work with.

 ## Important Files and Folders